Compassionate Providence Criminal Defense Attorney Protecting the Constitutional Rights of those Accused of Crimes

 Let us help.
 Schedule a complimentary consultation and take advantage of our Best Price Guarantee by calling or texting us today at (401) 855-9023 or by completing our contact form.
 Our Providence criminal defense lawyer looks forward to discussing your case.

 “Attorney Noah Kilroy was very thorough in his handling on my husband’s case!
-He presented as very skilled in court, and was able to get the outcome that my family was looking for- a reduced drug charge, avoiding a conviction and jail time.
+He presented as very skilled in court and was able to get the outcome that my family was looking for- a reduced drug charge, avoiding a conviction and jail time.
 I would definitely recommend Attorney Kilroy to others who are looking for competent representation!”
 Norma – Providence, RI

 “Noah was an absolute pleasure to work with.
 He was extremely helpful with my DUI case and any questions I had.
 He did a great job of keeping me informed with what was going on & was very honest & trustworthy.
 And to top it off, he got my DUI dismissed!
-I would definitely use him again and highly recommend him to anyone in need of a honest lawyer.” – Ashleigh – Newport, RI
+I would definitely use him again and highly recommend him to anyone in need of an honest lawyer.” – Ashleigh – Newport, RI